For questions or comments regarding the reports, contact Ashley Rogers at Ashley.Rogers@ClarkCountyNV.gov.

 The department is responsible for ensuring public safety through the effective enforcement of development and construction standards.
 Services provided include issuance of permits, plan reviews, inspection services for conformity to building codes, promote fire prevention, and support emergency response to protect the citizens and visitors of Clark County.

-*Due to an issue with the reporting mechanism, data for the Fire Prevention is temporarily unavailable.*
+*Due to an issue with the reporting mechanism, data for the Fire Prevention is temporarily unavailable.
+Fire Prevention data starting 2022 is available on the 2022 Fire reports*

 For more information on the department and services provided, please visit the Building & Fire Prevention Department.